Flashback to 2014: I was a young, skint graduate not even two years out of university who had no idea what she wanted to do with her life.

-If you’re like me, you have a clothing obsession that you struggle to get under control and you’re wondering how to save money for travel, nobody’s saying that you have to go without.
+If you’re anything like me, you’ll have a clothing obsession that you struggle to get under control.
+Let me guess: you’re wondering how to save money for travel?
+Well, the good news is, nobody’s saying that you have to go without.

 Just choose more sustainable options, like second-hand clothes stores.
-From eBay to charity shops and vintage platforms, you can still get your fashion fix, but in different ways.
+From eBay to charity shops and vintage platforms, you can still get your fashion fix, but in cheaper, more sustainable ways.

 Want to make some extra cash?
 Consider selling old clothes that you no longer want on eBay or Depop.

 Personally, I swear by using eBay when I’m in need of some extra pocket money – and it never lets me down.

 18. Skip the Hair or Beauty Salon